Ilke Homes: Financial difficulties and administration

 Homes England was set to lose most of the £68.8m it was owed by Ilke Homes.
 In January 2024, following the collapse of Ilke Homes and several other MMC companies (including L&G Modular Homes and House by Urban Splash) during 2022 and 2023, the House of Lords Built Environment Committee highlighted that the UK Government needed to take a more coherent and determined approach to addressing barriers affecting adoption of MMC: "If the Government wants the sector to be a success, it needs to take a step back, acquire a better understanding of how it works and the help that it needs, set achievable goals and develop a coherent strategy."
 Millions of pounds of public money had been invested, but had not been backed by a coherent strategy and set of measurable objectives ("Homes England has not given any clear metrics as to how success is to be measured and over what timescale.")
 In late March 2024, housing minister Lee Rowley told the Lords Committee that the government would be reviewing its MMC policies in light of the crisis in the volumetric house-building sector.
 He promised "a full update in late spring once we have undertaken further detailed work with the sector".

 The Ilke Homes company was formally wound up in October 2023.
 In August 2024, administrators said Ilke's unsecured creditors would receive just £829,000 of the £63m they are owed (£34.9m owed by Ilke Homes Land, £23.9m owed by Ilke Homes Holding).
 Ilke owed Homes England £68.7m but the government housing agency would get back just £5m of its 2019 loan to company; this figure was revised downwards in November 2024 to £128,000.
 Homes England was the only creditor likely to receive any repayment; of creditors owed a combined total of £321m, most are expected to receive nothing.

-In September 2024, over 130 half-built Ilke houses at Meadow Grange in Southend-on-Sea were set to be part-demolished before construction could restart.
+In September 2024, over 130 half-built Ilke houses at Meadow Grange in Southend-on-Sea were to be part-demolished before construction could restart.
+In July 2026, Lovell Partnerships landed a £53m deal to rebuild the scheme.